 Wedges also have “bounce” which allows the club to bounce off the ground rather than digging into it, which is good for chip shots.

-- The Pitching Wedge is used for shots from the fairway to the green (around 90-120 yards), but normally categorized as an iron because they are sold together.
+- The Pitching Wedge (often referred to as PW) is used for shots from the fairway to the green (around 90-120 yards), but normally categorized as an iron because they are sold together.

-- The Sand Wedge is used for sand bunker shots; designed to strike the sand to push the ball out.
+- The Sand Wedge (often referred to as SW) is used for sand bunker shots; designed to strike the sand to push the ball out.
 It can also be used to chip from the short rough to the green.

 - The Lob Wedge is used for shorter distance shots (under 60 yards) around the green that travel high and spin a lot.

-- Mallet Putter: Mallet Putters have a larger head style which creates forgiveness on mis-hits and the heavier weight stabilizes the putter head at impact, giving a straighter putt.
-Mallet putters are more ideal for beginners.
+- Mallet Putter: This club has a larger club head style which creates forgiveness on mishits and the heavier weight stabilizes the putter head at impact, giving a straighter putt.
+They are more ideal for beginners.

 Buying Factors for Golf Clubs